NullRoz007/HelixAsm/README.md

 Creates a bundled CommonJS file at build/hlxc.bundle.cjs:
 	npm run bundle

+Generate a Base ROM

+Dumps a JSON string that can be saved and imported into HLXC
+	./src/cli.js input.schem --schemToJson

 ### Build Standalone Executable (Node SEA)
 This process:
 - Runs tests